 Question 5: Is this a realistic plan so far?

 If you’ve been reading along up to this point, you have a budget of what you can afford to pay and a plan for the order of how you’ll get debts paid off.
 Now it’s time to take a moment and ask yourself if you have set up a realistic, sustainable plan.
-If you haven’t, you’ll break it and end up feeling all the worse for it.
+You haven’t?, you’ll break it and end up feeling all the worse for it.

-If it’s not realistic, re-evaluate.
+If it isn’t realistic, re-evaluate.
 If it is, great, but be prepared to re-evaluate again later.

 Question 6: Is there anything I haven’t considered?